 The person’s web browser will send a request to your web server.
 Your server will host the webpage that they are trying to visit on your website.

-Your server will send over a file containing content (text, images or multimedia) that associated with the page as requested by the browser.
+Your server will send over a file containing content (text, images or multimedia) that is associated with the page as requested by the browser.

 Once the person’s browser received the files, it will begin to render your website to their computer screen or mobile devices.